MrB1sw4s/30-day-of-pi/Day 1 : Let's choose Hardware.md

 • A mouse and keyboard

-where to buy? might go to your nearest retailer or online shopping site.
+<h3>where to buy?</h3> might go to your nearest retailer or online shopping site.
 My recommendation is to compare the costs of all the available choices.

 Buying kits on Amazon is frequently the most affordable choice or even the only one.